2019 Pendleton Round-Up & Happy Canyon Hall of Fame Board

 Cydney Corey Curtis – President

 Cydney is this year’s President of the Hall of Fame.

 Cydney was born and raised in Adams, Oregon.
 She and her husband, Kipp have two children, daughter, Collins and son, Nolin.
 After graduating in 2006 from the University of Oregon with a Bachelor’s Degree in Journalism, Cydney went on to get her Master’s Degree in Education from Eastern Oregon University.
 Cydney works for the Pendleton School District and teaches 5th grade at Sherwood Elementary.
 Cydney has been very involved in Pendleton Round-Up and Happy Canyon.
 She is a former Round-Up Queen (2004) and Princess (2003).
 She is also a 30-year volunteer for both events helping with the PBR, publicity, queen and court, bars, parades, office, and the Happy Canyon show.
 Her family history with both organizations also runs deep.
 Her mother, Heather Corey, was the first female Round-Up board Director.
 Her father (Doug Corey), Grandfather (Bob Hales), and Great-Grandfather (John Hales) were all Round-Up Presidents and Directors.
 Her father is also a former Happy Canyon President.
 Her grandfather (George Corey) served on both boards.
 Her husband Kipp is currently a Happy Canyon Director and also volunteers for Round-Up.
 Collins and Nolin are also participants in Happy Canyon.
-Cydney is serving her fourth year on the board.
+Cydney is serving her fifth year on the board.

 Susan Talbot – Vice-President and Inductees

 Susan is Vice President, and also supervises the election of new inductees and assists with all matters involving the inductees from the annual meeting to the banquet.
 She also coordinate the parade and in arena introductions.